Bursaries available for the 2020 Summer School:

 French-English Workshop Bursary

-A significant number of £400 bursaries are available for the French-English workshop.
-Therefore participants that receive a bursary can attend free of charge if non-residential or for £300 if they would like a full residential place.
+All translators accepted onto the French workshop will receive a £400 bursary.
+Therefore French workshop participants can attend free of charge if non-residential or for £300 if they would like a full residential place.
 These bursaries are kindly supported by Pro Helvetia.
 These bursaries are only available to those applying for the French-English workshop.
-You will not need to submit a separate application form to apply for the bursary, as all French-English applicants will be considered.
+You will not need to submit a separate application form to apply for the bursary.
 All French-English applicants must submit a sample translation with their application form.
 This must be no longer than 400 words and both the original and the translation must be submitted.

-Pro Helvetia are also funding travel bursaries for those taking part in the French-English workshop.
+Pro Helvetia are also funding travel bursaries for all of those taking part in the French-English workshop.
 These are for up to £100 per translator.
 These do not need to be applied for.